Last Updated on October 19, 2020 by queenie mak

 Related Post – Learn more about Ubud and all the attractions around Ubud

 Canggu is a small coastal town just north of Seminyak and south of Tanah Lot.
-It is the perfect spot to end your 10-day epic trip in Bali.
+It is the perfect spot to end your 10-day epic trip to Bali.